async-profiler/async-profiler/README.md

 ---

+`Failed to inject profiler into <pid>` means that the connection with the target JVM has been established, but JVM is unable to load profiler shared library.
+Make sure the user of JVM process has permissions to access `libasyncProfiler.so` by exactly the same absolute path.
+For more information see #78.

+---

 `[frame_buffer_overflow]` in the output means there was not enough space to store all call traces.
 Consider increasing frame buffer size with `-b` option.